NDCLab/pepper-pipeline/contributing.md

 ![ndcworkflow](https://user-images.githubusercontent.com/26397102/116148813-00512800-a6a7-11eb-9624-cd81f11d3ada.png)

 Development is driven by the [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow), where each new feature is encapsulated in a branch.
-This ensures changes are properly tested & integrated while still allowing for development to be done in parallel
+This ensures changes are properly tested & integrated while still allowing for development to be done in parallel.

 Subsequently, branches follow this convention:

 `main`
-- no test features
+- No test features
 - 100% stable and usable by any lab members
-- *no direct commits*
+- *No direct commits*

 `->dev`
 - Up to date development branch with properly tested/reviewed features
-- *no direct commits*
+- *No direct commits*

 `-->dev-feature-[featureName]`
 - Ongoing development and testing of feature to be pull requested into `dev`
-- *no direct commits*
+- *No direct commits*

 `--->dev-feature-[featureName]-[yourName]`
-- *only* branch available for personal development, must be branched off of `-->dev-feature-[featureName]` branch
+- *Only* branch available for personal development, must be branched off of `-->dev-feature-[featureName]` branch
 - Merged into `-->dev-feature-[featureName]` after pull-request (code review)